-How to fix any Ethernet (wired) problems on Windows 11
+How to reset Ethernet network adapter on Windows 11

 Do you use a wired connection to access the Internet?
-If so, when there's no internet access or other problems, you can use these steps on Windows 11.
+If so, when there's no internet access or other problems, you can use this option to fix most issues.

-Whatever the networking problem might be, Windows 11 has a reset option for Ethernet adapters to resolve driver and many connectivity problems, including slow data transfers.
+Regardless of the reason, Windows 11 includes a built-in reset option that can resolve driver issues and many Ethernet-related problems, including connection drops and slow data transfers.

-Warning: These steps will reset all the network adapters, including the wireless adapters.
+Warning: These instructions will reset all the network adapters, including the wireless adapters.
 If you also have a Wi-Fi connection, you must know the Wi-Fi password to reconnect to the network.

-To fix Ethernet network adapter problems on Windows 11 with the reset option, use these steps:
+To fix Ethernet network adapter problems on Windows 11 with the reset option, follow these steps:

 1. Open Settings on Windows 11.